 Governance

-Our dietetic skills assessment processes and standards are maintained by the Australian Dietetics Council (ADC).
+Our dietetic skills assessment processes and standards are maintained by the Dietitian and Nutritionist Regulatory Council (DNRC)

-The ADC ensures our skills assessment services support the Australian Government's migration programs.
+The DNRC ensures our skills assessment services support the Australian Government's migration programs.

 Before you apply for a skills migration assessment, you need to gather supporting documents.